eyereasoner/eye/reasoning/arcus/zebra/README.md

 ---

-> **TIP:** The Zebra Puzzle is a classic constraint satisfaction problem. eyelet models it using RDF lists, logical implication, and list-based reasoning patterns.
+> **TIP:** The Zebra Puzzle is a classic constraint satisfaction problem. arcus models it using RDF lists, logical implication, and list-based reasoning patterns.

 > **NOTE:** Variables like `var:A1`, `var:B`, etc., are universally quantified.
 The solution emerges from unifying constraints through logic inference.

-> **Reference:** Based on the [*Zebra Puzzle*](https://en.wikipedia.org/wiki/Zebra_Puzzle) and modeled using eyelet and N3 Logic.
+> **Reference:** Based on the [*Zebra Puzzle*](https://en.wikipedia.org/wiki/Zebra_Puzzle) and modeled using arcus and N3 Logic.